Welcome!

 Late Talkers (12 - 30 months)

-Late in learning to talk or use words when compared with other children the same age Receptive Language Some children have difficulties understanding spoken language.
+Late in learning to talk or understand when compared with other children the same age.
+Receptive Language Difficulties understanding language.
 This can include difficulty understanding and following instructions (at home or in the classroom), story comprehension, understanding concepts, grammar markers, questions or the meaning of words.
-Expressive Language Some children find it difficult to express themselves clearly.
-This can include being able to use correct vocabulary, constructing correct and varying sentence structures, providing clear descriptions and details of events, using correct grammar in sentences and stories.
-Literacy Children may have difficulties when they struggle to make progress at school with pre-reading skills (phonemic awareness), reading and/or spelling. |
+Expressive Language This is the child’s ability to put their thoughts and feelings into words and sentences that make sense to others.
+This can include being able to use correct vocabulary, construct a variety of sentence structures, put the words in the correct order in sentences, provide clear descriptions and details of events, use correct grammar. |

 Stuttering